reframe-hpc/reframe/docs/tutorial_advanced.rst

 The :func:`~reframe.core.backends.getlauncher` function takes the `registered <config_reference.html#systems-.partitions-.launcher>`__ name of a launcher and returns the class that implements it.
 You then instantiate the launcher and assign to the :attr:`~reframe.core.schedulers.Job.launcher` attribute of the job descriptor.

-An alternative to this approach would be to define your own custom parallel launcher and register it with the framework.
-You could then use it as the scheduler of a system partition in the configuration, but this approach is less test-specific.

 Adding more parallel launch commands
 ====================================